Improving Inclusivity

 Headshot of Librarian's Library columnist Rachel Rosenberg

 Inclusivity requires intention and planning.
-More and more, library leaders are acknowledging that making our programs, hiring practices, and trainings inclusive and community-led benefit staff members and patrons.
-These six guides provide support for libraries looking to make thoughtful, impactful, and service-transforming changes.
+More and more, library leaders are acknowledging that staff members and patrons benefit when our programs, hiring practices, and trainings are inclusive and community-led.
+These six guides provide support for libraries looking to make thoughtful and service-transforming changes.

 Cover art of The Inclusive Organization: Real Solutions, Impactful Change, and Meaningful Diversity The Inclusive Organization: Real Solutions, Impactful Change, and Meaningful Diversity